rachtorr/K_aviCode/README.md

 ## About the data

 This activity is based on a fictional tribe called the K'avi (derived from a powerful medicinal source that gave them energy and cleared their thinking….what you and I call coffee), in order to not single out any indigenous groups.
 The location is also fictional, but representative of a place with ample surface water, a high elevation stream network fed by glaciers with wetlands and a lake.
 The photo of the 'reservation' is included below, and is in a remote portion of Banff National Park.
-The 10 year database is similar to data collected from tribes in Wester Montana.
+The 10 year database is similar to data collected from tribes in Western Montana.
 To incorporate the TEK element, a layer of sites adjacent to or near the long-term water quality monitoring sites that were important to the K’avi were added.
 Specifically, there is a language camp, lake and river fishing sites, spiritual ceremony site, hunting area, and a site for gathering medicinal foods.

 ![Photo of fictional K'avi reservation.
 Water Quality monitoring sites are marked in blue, and cultural sites are marked in green.](K_aviTribeMap.png)